hegde-atri/ros2-docker/README.md

 # Prerequisites

 Clone this repository using the command below in a location your prefer.
 You will need to remember this location.
+You will also need to install docker (with docker compose).
+Refer to your platform specific instructions.

 ``` bash
 git clone https://github.com/hegde-atri/ros2-docker --depth 1